jeffThompson/Design2/Assignments/12_AppDesign.md

 * [This excellent animation](http://giphy.com/gifs/10-principles-of-motion-design-3oriOiLUqWXA9Rc7eM) showing principles of motion design
 * If you want to get further into the design sprint/Agile Development model, see [this article](https://www.mountaingoatsoftware.com/agile/user-stories) on "user stories"
 * [This article](http://alistapart.com/article/motion-with-meaning-semantic-animation-in-interface-design) is an excellent introduction to interface animation
+* More on the idea of [skeumorphism](https://en.wikipedia.org/wiki/Skeuomorph), and [why you might use it (or not)](https://www.interaction-design.org/literature/article/skeuomorphism-is-dead-long-live-skeuomorphism)